You are here

 Buy a cordless lawn mower if you:

-- Want a mower that has the flexibilty of a petrol mower but the ease of use of an electric
+- Want a mower that has the flexibility of a petrol mower but the ease of use of an electric

 - Want a mower that is much lighter than the equivalent petrol mower